iamshgulati/install-debian-gnu-linux/install-debian-gnu-linux.md

 ###### Create a bootable USB installation device for Debian
 ```
-sudo dd bs=4M if= of= status=progress && sync
+sudo dd bs=4M if=/path/to/debian.iso of=/dev/sdx status=progress && sync

-if= path to iso file, for example: if=~/Downloads/debian.iso
-of= mount point of usb media, for example: of=/dev/sdc
 ```

 ## Boot the installation medium